Who Our Scholarship Helps

 - Strength in the face of adversity

-The student who is awarded the $4,000 scholarship will be notified no later than May 1, 2024.
-Funds will be disbursed to the student’s school for the Fall 2024 semester.
+The student who is awarded the $4,000 scholarship will be notified no later than May 1, 2026.
+Funds will be disbursed to the student’s school for the Fall 2026 semester.
 The winner will then be announced through Mesothelioma.com’s social network of over 50,000 followers.
-Mesothelioma.com will only contact the winner of the scholarship.

-Any attempt to falsify claims in an applicant’s story will result in immediate disqualification.
+- Any false or misleading claims will result in disqualification.

 Mesothelioma.com Scholarship Application Form